09 April 2021

-Can't get to the pub!
-Bring the pub to you!
-What does every good pub have?
-That’s right, drinks in abundance and lots of good snacks.
-We can all appreciate the kinship between beer and a good snack, so where there is lots of beer, you need lots of snacks.
-We are not referring to fancy canapes or gourmet finger food.
-We mean easy, hassle-free bar snacks, crisps, dips, nuts and maybe even a couple of sausages.
-So, here are some snacks and draught beer suggestions.
-It’s just like any other Saturday afternoon in your local boozer!
+Now, we are not referring to fancy canapes or gourmet finger food.
+We mean easy, hassle-free bar snacks, crisps, dips, nuts and maybe even a couple of (veggie) sausages.
+So, here are some classic bar snack and draught beer suggestions.
+Like we said, it's just like any other Saturday afternoon in your local boozer!

 Dry roasted peanuts: Newcastle Brown Ale